LdotJdot/TDS/README.md

 ## Contributing

-TDS is set to be open-sourced soon!
+TDS is open-sourced!
 We welcome any contributions, suggestions, and feedback to help improve the application.
 Stay tuned for the open-source release and feel free to fork the repository and submit pull requests.

 ## License